Rangitoto College

 Rangitoto College is a state coeducational secondary school, located on the North Shore of Auckland, New Zealand.
 Serving years 9 to 13, Rangitoto has a school roll of as of making it the largest "brick-and-mortar" school in New Zealand (only The Correspondence School is larger, with students).
-Patrick Gale is the current principal.
+As of 20 April 2026, Greg Thornton is the school's principal.

 History

 Rangitoto College opened in 1956, with an initial roll of 180 Year 9 and 10 students (then known as Forms 3 and 4).
 A block and D block are the school's two original buildings; these are standard school buildings of the "1950s Single Storey" type, with long single-storey blocks of classrooms orientated east-west with a corridor connecting the classrooms on the south side.

 Location

 Rangitoto College is located in Mairangi Bay, on the East Coast Bays on Auckland's North Shore.
 The easternmost field as well as many of the classrooms on the eastern side of the school have a view of the Rangitoto Channel as well as Rangitoto Island.